 EMIRGE: specialized assembly of 16S rDNA and other genes from microbial community sequencing data

 We continue to develop EMIRGE (expectation maximization iterative reconstruction of genes from the environment) as a tool for assembly of 16S genes from short-read sequencing data (see Software page).
 Even with modern read lengths and error rates of Illumina sequencing, assembling 16S genes from shotgun metagenomics or amplicon sequencing data is challenging.
 The goal of EMIRGE is to assembly near-full-length 16S genes from such data, and estimate gene abundances with high accuracy.

 Determinants of microbial contributions to methane emissions in freshwater wetlands

 Of the three most potent greenhouse gases, methane emissions are the most difficult to predict.
 Despite being overall carbon sinks, wetlands represent the largest single source of atmospheric methane.
 Yet, relatively little is known about the microbial taxa and pathways responsible for methane flux in freshwater wetlands.
-Together with the Wrighton lab at The Ohio State University, we are generating a high-resolution census of freshwater wetland microbial communities, reconstructing the major metabolisms of microbial communities in freshwater wetlands sediments, and aim to understand and ultimately predict how these communities and metabolisms respond to changing climate, hydrology, and variations in available carbon.
+Together with the Wrighton lab at Colorado State University and many other great collaborators, we are generating a high-resolution census of freshwater wetland microbial communities, reconstructing the major metabolisms of microbial communities in freshwater wetlands sediments, and aim to understand and ultimately predict how these communities and metabolisms respond to changing climate, hydrology, and variations in available carbon.
 This project is producing a large amount of marker gene, metagenomic, and transcriptomic sequencing across all domains of life.
 We are working on methods to simultaneously integrate disparate data types from Bacteria, Fungi, Viruses, and especially the understudied Archaea, in order to understand and predict ecosystem-scale processes in freshwater wetlands.